lmbek/mobile-is-gone-authenticator/README.md

 we could hold a list of many different TOTP's <br>

 ## How to use
-Add a google_secret.txt and do
+Add a secrets/google_secret.txt and do

     go run .